 Lauwersmeer Initiative Group

-The steering group receives advice from the initiative group, which consists of land managers, nature organizations, farmers, and other stakeholders.
-This allows us Health the interests of nature, water quality, water safety, and agriculture with Health .
+The steering group receives advice from the initiative group, which consists of site managers, nature organisations, farmers, and other stakeholders.
+This allows us weigh up the interests of nature, water quality, water safety, and agriculture with care.